gardener/landscaper/docs/proposals/KustomizeDeployments.md

 The first question is, can this setup somehow break the Landscaper execution strategy resulting in inconsistent states of the execution graph of Installations, Subinstallations and Deploy Items?
 The simple answer is no. Though, Flux brings its own opinionated control strategy, this does not change the overall setup completely.
-Also with a Helm deployment, it would be possible to deploy some operator which modifies export data etc. even if the corresponding Deploy Item is already finished.
+Already with a Helm deployment, it is possible to deploy some operator which modifies export data etc. even if the corresponding Deploy Item is already finished.
 If the export data of a Deploy Item available and the readiness checks are successful, a Deploy Item is successfully finished and all subsequent changes at the data are ignored.